 3.Make a copy of your passport to carry with you and secure the original upon arrival in the hotel’s room safe.
-If not available the concierge will possibly have a solution for you;

 4.Exchange currency through your bank or a money exchange office at the departing airport.
 Always carry a small sum of local currency and be cautious, there may be someone watching you; It is also recommended to travel with a prepaid credit card to limit losses in case of theft;

-5.Conservative outfits, to blend in with the locals as much as possible, are always recommended as well as avoiding flashing cash;
+5.Wear conservative outfits, to blend in with the locals as much as possible, are always recommended as well as avoiding flashing cash;